When Charlie Chaplin imitated Adolf Hitler | DW | 15.10.2020

 Chaplin later said, "Had I known of the actual horrors of the German concentration camps, I could not have made The Great Dictator."

-Although viewers reacted positively to test screenings in Germany organized right after the end of World War II, US authorities decided to wait a few years before releasing the film in the country.
+Although viewers reacted positively to test screenings in Germany organized right after the end of World War II, US authorities decided to wait a few years before releasing the film there.
 Der große Diktator didn't reach German theaters until 1958.

 It's not easy to laugh right now.
 But finding cheerful distraction during the coronavirus crisis is legitimate, says DW film expert Jochen Kürten.
 He has selected 10 legendary comedies for home viewing.